 This cake is quick to put together, but you do need to chill it for a few hours to set up.
 This particular cake roll was perfect after 4 hours or chilling time, and I’m willing to bet it would’ve been fine after 2 hours as well.
 If you have leftovers, just be sure to wrap the cake well and keep it in the fridge.

-You absolutely can’t go wrong with this cake roll for the holidays.
+You absolutely can’t go wrong with this Peppermint Mocha Cake Roll for the holidays.
 It’s festive, and it’s so much easier than a buche de noel (which some day I will get around to doing)!
 Writing this post has me dreaming about all things chocolate peppermint, and my cake is gone.
 What’s a girl to do?
 Don’t be surprised if something else chocolate and peppermint comes your way again soon.
 ‘Tis the season, after all. 🙂

 Craving chocolate and peppermint?
 The recipes below will do the trick!